MaryMuriuki/alx-system_engineering-devops/0x02-shell_redirections/README.md

  19. Replace all characters A and c from input to Z and e respectively.
  20. Create a script that removes all letters c and C from input.
+21. Write a script that reverse its input.